borgbackup/borg/docs/quickstart.rst

     mkdir borg_restore
     cd borg_restore

-    # now we find out the archive names we have in the repo:
+    # now we find out the archive ID of the archive we want to extract:
     borg repo-list

-    # we could find out the archive contents, esp. the path layout:
+    # find out how the paths stored in the the archive look like:
-    borg list myserver-system-2019-08-11
+    borg list aid:d34db33f

     # we extract only some specific path (note: no leading / !):
-    borg extract myserver-system-2019-08-11 path/to/extract
+    borg extract aid:d34db33f path/to/extract

     # alternatively, we could fully extract the archive:
-    borg extract myserver-system-2019-08-11
+    borg extract aid:d34db33f

     # now move the files to the correct place...